joyeecheung/package-examples/guide/05-cjs-esm-migration/migrating-imports/README.md

 export { initializePluginsSync };
 ```

-### Loading other modules asynchronously and dynamically
+### If the dependency is not a built‑in and can be loaded asynchronously

 If it is acceptable to perform the dynamic loading asynchronously, the [dynamic `import()` expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) can be used.
 For example, if the CommonJS module previously looked like this: